Jim Amaral

 Jim Amaral (born 3 March 1933) is an American-born Colombian artist known for his drawings and bronze sculptures.
-Over a career that spans more than half a century, Amaral has also been dedicated to painting, etchings, collages, furniture design, assemblages/objects, and artist’s books.
-The artist has been widely recognized for his draughtsmanship, the subtlety and refinement of his technique as well as his imaginative and cultured universe.
-As a constant experimenter, Amaral has developed a unique aesthetics and symbolism and therefore has never belonged to any style or movement in particular.
-However, his work has been linked, for example, to surrealism and ancient Greece (sculpture).
-His art is deeply rooted in the psychological realms of the human existence.
-Amaral has always been focused on the condition of the human being, especially the topic of death and the passing time.
-"I am only trying to understand the world, to live through my painting.
-I am trying to understand certain mysteries, such as the energies of life and death, the loneliness of a man (...)
+Over a career that spans more than half a century, Amaral has also worked on painting, etchings, collages, furniture design, assemblages/objects, and artist's books.
+He has been recognized for his draughtsmanship and refined technique.
+While his work does not necessarily belong to a style or movement, it has been linked to surrealism and ancient Greek sculpture.
+Amaral has stated of his work: "I am only trying to understand the world, to live through my painting.
+I am trying to understand certain mysteries, such as the energies of life and death, the loneliness of a man ...
 I paint what people can reflect upon, so that what stays with the spectator is not only the visual impact".